ndjerrou/rebound-app/README.md

 - Launch the project by typing ```npm start```

-You should have already lanuched your server with LocalWP.
+You should have already launched your server with LocalWP.

 Live version [here](https://reboundco.fr/shop)